You Can Score A Free Laser Facial & Wine On National Rosé Day & This Isn't A Drill

 The Fine Print

 The Laser & Light facial is actually always free for first-timers (umm, wow!) but the glass of wine is exclusive to June 9 treatments.
-Been to the biz before?
-Fear not!
-Previous customers will get the signature treatment, along with the complimentary glass of Dear Rosé, for only $5.
+You can only get this lusty deal if you've never been before, but whether you're paying for your facial or not, there will be free glasses of rosé for all.

-Considering that a glass of wine (in New York City, at least) can cost upwards of $10 and on this glorious day you can get a glass of wine and a normally $65 facial for only $5, it's practically free.
-That's a $75 value for $5, need I say more?
+A glass of wine (in New York City, at least) can cost upwards of $10 and on this glorious day you can get a glass of wine and a normally $65 facial for $0, that's jaw-dropping.
+Need I say more?

-I'll say a little bit more because Skin Laundry has 13 locations across the United States (as well as multiple outposts in London and Honk Kong) so get moving and find a spot near you so can get your drank on.
+I'll say a little bit more because only a select number of Skin Laundry locations are offering up this special.
+You can find this deal in these lucky locales: Newport Beach, West Hollywood, Santa Monica, Scottsdale, Midtown East (NYC) ,and Flatiron (NYC).
 Book your June 9 facial now and you'll automatically be signed up for a rosé-sipping good time!